 Unless we live our entire lives on one level, we often have to get from one floor to another, whether it be from our 7th floor condo or one level of the mall to another.
 We dont even think about the possible dangers of moving from one level to another, as we either walk the stairs, take an elevator or ride an escalator.

 Yet all three of these modes of moving up or down can present significant risks for slip and fall accidents.
-If you have slipped and fallen down a stairwell, exiting an elevator or getting on or off an escalator, dont attribute your mishap to bad luck or poor coordination.

 Contact a personal injury attorney about the possibility of legal action to hold property and business owners accountable.

 Stair Slip and Fall Accidents

 Property owners are liable for slip and fall accidents on stairs if a dangerous surface or item is underfoot.
 In stairwells, that can mean many possible scenarios: a cleaning person leaving a bucket on the stairwell, a floor polished in a stairwell with no warning signs to be cautious, or a construction crew leaving tools on the stairs as it works.
 The criteria for being held liable in a stair slip and fall are the same as for other types of slip and fall accidents: the owner needed to have known of the danger and done nothing, or the owner should have known of the danger because a reasonable person caring for the stairs would have discovered the danger and eliminated it.

 - The dangers posed on stairs are numerous and different than on other surfaces, such as: